tenioe/open-weather-api/README.md

 * Document the project throughout form the start to ensure integrity.
 * Program individually and review git pull requests by one other member.

+### Our Definition of Done :heavy_check_mark:

+1. Sprints are documented.
+2. Each feature has a test case.
+3. Framework has been reviewed by stakeholders.
+4. Kanban accurately represnets our project state.
+5. Test caes exit for each feature.

+### Project Architecture
+- **The program will use Service Object Model to represent the various API requests.**
+1. DTO: Classes whcih represent the various requests to be made.
+2. ConnectionManager: A class which handles the connection to the live system and collecting the response.
+3. Injector: A class responsible for injecting the payload into weather DTOs

 ### Sprint 0
 #### The Product Backlog